Pitman's discrete $2M-X$ theorem for arbitrary initial laws and continuous time limits: Introduction

-The result follows now from formula \eqref{Pit-rep} which holds with $G=G\topp N$ by Corollary \ref{C-BD-T2.8}. \end{proof} By Remark \ref{R-1/rho}, the law of the limiting process in \eqref{Weak-lim} is invariant with respect to the change $v\mapsto -v$.
-Since $W$ and $-W$ have the same law, for $\sigma=2$ this limit appeared as the non-Gaussian part of the (hypothetical) stationary measure of the KPZ fixed point on the half line in \cite[(34), (35)]{barraquand2022steady}.
-We also remark that the latter of these formulas with $\wt u=-\wt v$ corresponds to process
+By Remark \ref{R-1/rho}, the law of the limiting process in \eqref{Weak-lim} is invariant with respect to the change $v\mapsto -v$.
+Since $W$ and $-W$ have the same law, we see that this limit for $\sigma=2$ appeared as the non-Gaussian part of the (hypothetical) stationary measure of the KPZ fixed point on the half-line in \cite[(36), (37)]{barraquand2022steady}.
+We also remark that the latter of these formulas with their parameters $\wt u=-\wt v$ refers to the process